Anoia/option-type-csharp-example/README.md

 The `?.` operator is called null-propagation operator and allows for null checks within invocation chains.
 It will short-circuit and return null if anything in the chain is null.

 These two operators are great and make null checks much easier!
-However, you are screwed if you forget to use this operator, and nothing forces you to do so.
+However, you are in trouble if you forget to use this operator, and nothing forces you to do so.
 Hello, unexpected NullReferenceException!

 ## Option to the rescue!

-As I've indicated in the beginning, an option type is a much better way to represent optional or invalid data than null or Nullable are.
+As I've indicated in the beginning an option type is a much better way to represent optional or invalid data than `null` or `Nullable` are.

 Using option instead of null to model missing or invalid data cuts down on manual null checks, which simplifies the control flow of your program, but that's not all.
 It also avoids null checks you're forgetting to do, which would lead to a runtime exception!
 The type signature will tell you if a value is optional and require you to handle the case where the value is missing.

-And when you write functions that return options instead of a value that could be null, you also make the behaviour explicit and again force the caller to handle both cases.
+And when you write functions that return options instead of a value that could be null, you also make the behavior explicit and again force the caller to handle both cases.

 Alright, that sounds awesome but we're still writing C# and not F#...

 ### An option type in C# #

-And although C# does not bring it's own option type, there are smart people who implemented it and provide us with a robust and well tested library!
+And although C# does not bring it's own option type there are smart people who implemented it and provide us with a robust and well tested library!

 https://github.com/nlkl/Optional

 ### Optional
-The Optional library provides a strongly typed alternative to null in C#.
+The Optional library provides a strongly typed alternative to `null` in C#.
 It's easy to use and has lots of cool features:

 First and foremost it provides an implementation for **Option/Maybe** and **Either**